Lesson 2: Blinking an LED

 What’s the maximum amount of current a digital output pin can supply?

-The Arduino Uno uses the ATmega328P microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~4 LEDs in parallel (with 10mA per branch).
+The Arduino Uno uses the ATmega328P microcontroller and the Leonardo uses the ATmega32U4—both which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~4 LEDs in parallel (with 10mA per branch).

 Importantly, once you configure a digital I/O pin as OUTPUT, do not connect it directly to GND or \(V_{CC}\) or you may damage the microcontroller (typically, just that particular pin will be damaged).
 So, for example, if you’ve accidentally connected Pin 3 directly to 5V and write pinMode(3, OUTPUT); digitalWrite(3, LOW);, a whole bunch of current will “sink” into Pin 3 and potentially damage the pin.